erumachi/col-interpreter-from-scratch/README.md

 This repo contains the code for this challenge: https://regyxxer.xyz/interpreter-from-scratch/

+The link is dead, but the language we implemented is StupidStackLanguage: https://esolangs.org/wiki/StupidStackLanguage

 ## Build and run

 You can build this as any other Rust repository running `cargo build` at the root of the repo.